radareorg/radare2/DEVELOPERS.md

 if (a == b) {
 	b = 3;
 }
 ```

-* In general, don't use goto.
-The goto statement only comes in handy when a
+* In general, avoid `goto`.
+The `goto` statement only comes in handy when a
   function exits from multiple locations and some common work such as cleanup
   has to be done.
 If there is no cleanup needed, then just return directly.

-  Choose label names which say what the goto does or why the goto exists.
+  Choose label names which say what the `goto` does or why it exists.
 An
-  example of a good name could be "out_buffer:" if the goto frees "buffer".
+  example of a good name could be `out_buffer:` if the goto frees `buffer`.
-  Avoid using GW-BASIC names like "err1:" and "err2:".
+  Avoid using GW-BASIC names like `err1:` and `err2:`.

-* Use `r_return_*` macros to check preconditions that are caused by
+* Use `r_return_*` macros to check preconditions that are caused by programming
-  programmers' errors.
-Please, keep in mind:
-  * conditions that should never happen should be handled through
-    `r_return_*` macros;
-  * runtime conditions (e.g. malloc returns NULL, input coming from user,
-    etc.) should be handled in the usual way through if-else.
+  errors or bugs.
+Use them to check for conditions that should **never**
+  happen.
+Do not use them when checking for runtime error conditions, such as a
+  `NULL` value being returned from `malloc()`; Use a standard if statement for
+  these cases.

 ```c
 int check(RCore *c, int a, int b) {